couchbase/kv_engine/docs/CodingStandards.rst

 #.
 When writing a source file that is used by a tool that only accepts C style
    comments.

+#.
+When writing a multi-line comment (3 or more lines).

 Commenting out large blocks of code is discouraged, but if you really have to do this (for documentation purposes or as a suggestion for debug printing), use ``#if 0`` and ``#endif``.
 These nest properly and are better behaved in general